ArpitxGit/SIH-2022-Akatsuki/README.md

 ### Submission in Round 2::![Round2Submission](https://user-images.githubusercontent.com/75042859/182963478-f583a721-330c-4ff6-96f9-5d423b8c632b.png)

+**Breaking down the problem statements::**
+  Using Blockchain for tagging farm produces,
+  Enabling trust on the quality of farm produce and assurance on raw material quality resulting better pricing for farmers,
+  A system to validate issues on a real time basis.

 **Summarising the solution idea::**
 * Hardware devices: Sensors, RFID, EPCIS, Barcodes
     * Measures different parameters for different farm produces